2006–07 Serbian League West

 Serbian League West is a section of the Serbian League, Serbia's third-tier football league.
 Teams from the western part of Serbia are in this section of the league.
 The other sections are Serbian League East, Serbian League Vojvodina, and Serbian League Belgrade.
+Metalac Gornji Milanovac were promoted to Serbian First League at the end of the season as they topped the table with 73 points.